-Che Checking information and communication arrangements 11 You now need to check the accessiblity of your information and communication arrangements against the requirements below.
+Che ecking information and communication ar rangements 11 You now need to check the accessiblity of your information and communication arrangements against the requirements below.
 Click on the hyperlink for more detailed guidance about the minimum criteria you should meet.
-If assessing a proposed strategy policy, pro anticipate compliance by launch of impleme ndicate 'Yes' if you Customer contact mechanisms are accessi ible to all.
-Yes No N/A Electronic, web-based and paper information on is accessible to all. x Publicity campaigns are inclusive of all. x Images and text in documentation are repre nages and text in documentation are representative and inclusive of all.
-If you answered 'No' to any of the questions above please explain why, giving details of any legal justification.
-Fut 12 Think about what your strategy, policy, project, contract or decision is aiming to achieve over the long term and the ways in which it will seek to do this.
+If assessing a proposed strategy policy, pro anticipate compliance by launch of impleme ndicate 'Yes' if you Customer contact mechanisms are accessi ble to all.
+Yes No N/A Electronic, web-based and paper information on is accessible to all.
+X Publicity campaigns are inclusive of all.
+X Images and text in documentation are repre esentative and inclusive of X all.
+If you answered 'No' to any of the questions any legal justification. s above please explain why , giving details of Fut ure Impact 12 Think about what your strategy, policy, project, contract or decision is aiming to achieve over the long term and the ways in which it will seek to do this.
 This is your opportunity to take a step back and consider the practical implementation of your strategy, policy, project, contract or decision in the future.
 As well as checking that people from diverse groups will not be inadvertently excluded from or disadvantaged by any proposed activities, it is also an opportunity to think about how you can maximize your impact, reach as many people as possible and really make a difference to the lives of everyone in Uttlesford regardless of their background or circumstances.
-Is it likely to inadvertently exclude or disadvantage any diverse groups? x No Yes OVERVIEW 70,000 residents Demographic make up accor groups. ding to diverse Insufficient evidence
+Is it likely to inadvertently exclude or disadvantage any diverse groups?
+X No OVERVIEW 70,000 residents Demographic make up accord ding to diverse Yes 🏴 groups.
+Insufficient evidence Please state any potential issues Identified.

-Please state any potential issues Identified.
-Imp provement actions 13 inte · • ribe your proposed action/s, onitoring arrangements Mal king a judgement - conclusions and no ext steps 14 Following this fast-track assessment, ple ease confirm the f ollowing: There are no inequalities identified that cannot be easily addressed or legally justified No further action required.
+Improvement actions Yes X No Not applicable If Yes, please describe your proposed action/s, intended impact, monitoring arrangements implementation date and lead officer: Making a judgement - conclusions and next steps 14 Following this fast-track assessment, please confirm the following: There are no inequalities identified that cannot be easily addressed or legally justified No further action required.
 Complete this form and implement any actions you identified in Q13 above There is insufficient evidence to make a robust judgement.
 Additional evidence gathering required (go to Q17 on Page 7 below).
-Inequalities have been identified which cannot be easily addressed.
+Inequalities have been identified which cannot be easily addresse d.
 Action planning required (go to Q18 on Page 8 below).
-15 If you have any additional comments to make, please include here.
-None mpletion 1 16 Name and job title (Assessment lead officer) Adrian Webb Name/s of any assisting officers and people consulted during assessment: Date: 5/9/14 Date of next review: 2015

-For new strategies, policies, projects, contracts or decisions this should be one year from implementation.

-When completed, a copy of this form should be saved with the strategy, policy, project, contract or decision's file for audit purposes and in case it is requested under the Freedom of Information Act.
+15 If you have any additional comments make, please include here.
+X None Completion Name and job title (Assessment lead officer) Judith Snares - Housing Needs and Landlord Services Manager Name/s of any assisting officers and people consulted during assessment: Natalie Leatham Date: 14/08/2013 Date of next review: For new strategies, policies, projects, contracts or decisions this should be To be reviewed one year after the implementation date 1/10/2014 one year from implementation. hould be saved with the strategy, policy, project, contract or decision's file for audit purposes and in case it is requested under the Freedom of Information Act.